 A MHRT subsequently discharged the patient on 24 October 1996.

 The claimant argued that the decision was unlawful and irrational, and that the managers had not given proper reasons.
-If this were the case, it was accepted by both sides that the detention following the managers' hearing would be unlawful.
+It was accepted by both sides that if the decision was so flawed that it should be quashed then the detention following the managers' hearing had been unlawful.

 (1) The reasons given did not satisfy the s3 criteria.
 Neither could the panel rely on the context given by the medical report, since it was based on the premise that further assessment was needed before treatment.